So you’ve decided to take on a carbon fiber project? Here are some tips to keep in mind when working with carbon fiber:

 4. Molding Carbon Fiber

-Carbon fiber panels are not heat formable -- a finished sheet cannot be heated to hold a curved shape.
+Carbon fiber panels made with epoxy resins are not thermalplastic (heat formable) -- a finished sheet cannot be heated and bent to hold a curved shape.
 Carbon fiber laminates will not stretch like plastic.
-You can get a limited amount of permanent curvature in one direction with high heat (over 200oF), but due to the difficulties of this, we do not recommend it.
+You can get a very limited amount of permanent curvature in one direction with high heat (over 200oF), but due to the difficulties of this, we do not recommend it.
 Molded parts can be made, but the carbon fiber fabric must be placed in the mold and infused with epoxy to prior to the heating/curing process.

-Several users have reported successfully installing our carbon fiber veneers with adhesive sheets on mufflers and exhaust tips, however we can't make any specific recommendations for applications over 200F.
+Several users have reported successfully installing our carbon fiber veneers with adhesive film on mufflers and exhaust tips, however we can't make any specific recommendations for applications over 200oF.
 You are welcome to experiment with heat, but be advised, it is totally at your own risk.

 5. Machining Capabilities